wisdom1456/neat-starter/src/posts/practiceareas/mechanic’s-liens.md

 * Payment Bonds
 * Claims of Lien

 All parties to a lien claim must understand that any failure to meet the requirements of the Florida Construction Lien Law will potentially defeat a lien claim.
 Thus, it is imperative that all forms be completed with attention to detail, referencing the legal description and address of the property at issue, and the exact amount of the lien claimed.
 Mistakes or omissions in the address, legal description, the basis for the claim, signatures, notarizations, and/or the exact amount owed on the claim can all jeopardize the claim for either party.
-No matter which side of the action you find yourself on, the construction litigation Bernhardt Law attorneys are here to help.
+No matter which side of the action you find yourself on, the construction litigation Bernhardt Riley attorneys are here to help.